josemyg/vestacp-jitsitemplate/readme.md

 # Jitsi Template for VestaCP

+VestaCP templates files to install Jitsi Meet on Ubuntu Server

 ## Requeriments

 * *Ubuntu Server 18.04* (should works on *Debian 9/10* but is not tested)